jeremyyew/ync-foodbot-fb-messenger/README.md

 Through this project so far, I have learned a little bit about:

--Facebook messenger API
+- Facebook messenger API
--HTML requests
+- HTML requests
--Webscraping with Xpath
+- Webscraping with Xpath
--using curl/shell script
+- using curl/shell script